Variational Learning of Gaussian Process Latent Variable Models through Stochastic Gradient Annealed Importance Sampling: Experiments

 \subsection{Dimensionality Reduction}

 The multi-phase Oilflow data \cite{bishop1993analysis} consists of 1000, 12d data points belonging to three classes which correspond to the different phases of oil flow in a pipeline.
 We reduced the data dimensions to 10 while attempting to preserve as much information as possible.
-We report the reconstruction error and MSE with ± 2 standard errors over ten optimization runs.
+We report the reconstruction error and MSE with ±2 standard errors over ten optimization runs.
 Since the training is unsupervised, the inherent ground-truth labels were not a part of training.
 The 2d projections of the latent space for oilflow data clearly shows that our model is able to discover the class structure.

 To highlight the strength of our model, we set the same experimental hyperparameters and compare the learning curves of two state-of-the-art models.
-The results are shown in Fig. \ref{fig:3}.
+The results are shown in Fig. \ref{fig1}.
 We also tested our model performance on another toy dataset, Wine Quality \cite{cortez2009modeling}, where we used the white variant of the Portuguese "Vinho Verde" wine.
 From table \ref{tab:comparison}, we observe that after sufficient training, our proposed method yields lower reconstruction loss and MSE than IWVI and MF methods.
-It is noted that our proposed method does not show an increase in time complexity compared to the baseline method IW (and sometimes even lower as shown in Appendix).
+It is noted that our proposed method does not show an increase in time complexity compared to the baseline method IW.
 Therefore, even though we used a fixed number of iterations, we can ensure the fairness of the experiments.